brossetti/ssasu/data/README.md

 | ATTO 655 | 663nm | 680nm | ATTO-TEC GmbH |

 ## Reference Images
-The bacteria *Leptotrichia buccalis* was used as the biological target for generating the reference samples.
-Fluorescent *in situ* Hybridization was performed separately using a custom oligonucleotide probe (biomers.net GmbH) for each reference sample as described by Mark-Welch *et al.* [1].
-A negative control was included by performing the same steps as above on a tongue dorsum sample using water instead of a dye.
-After hybridization, the labeled reference samples and negative control were mounted on slides as described by Mark-Welch *et al.* [1].
+The bacteria *Leptotrichia buccalis* was used as the biological target for generating reference samples for each of the seven fluorophores: DY-415, DY-490, ATTO 520, ATTO 550, Texas Red-X, ATTO 620, and ATTO 655 (Dyomics GmbH; ATTO-TEC GmbH; Thermo Fisher Scientific Inc.). *L. buccalis* cells were cultured, fixed, and then separately hybridized using custom fluorophore-conjugated oligonucleotide probes (biomers.net GmbH) as described by Mark Welch *et al.* [1].
+A tongue biofilm sample was collected from subject D, chemically fixed, and hybridized without a fluorophore to generate a no-probe control sample (used to measure autofluorescence).

 Each 16-bit reference image was acquired using dimensions of 512×512 pixels at 0.415μm/pixel resolution.